-\textbf{Object Motion Control Dataset.} We construct this dataset from WebVid-10M \cite{bain2021frozen}, consisting of 60,000 video clips.
-The dataset construction pipeline, illustrated in Fig. \ref{fig:object_dataset_pipeline}, follows these five steps: \textbf{(1) Clip Filtering:} Clips with abrupt scene changes are removed using PySceneDetect\footnote{https://github.com/Breakthrough/PySceneDetect}, and sequences with temporal intervals (1–16 frames) are sampled.
-To retain only clips with significant motion, optical flow is computed via MemFlow \cite{dong2024memflow}, and the bottom 25\% of clips with low motion scores are filtered out. \textbf{(2) Grid-point Tracking:} For each filtered clip, we place a $16 \times 16$ grid on the first frame and track each grid point across the clip using CoTrackerV3~\cite{karaev24cotracker3}. \textbf{(3) Dense Trajectory Sampling:} For each trajectory, the average per-frame displacement is computed and normalized by the image diagonal.
+We construct this dataset from WebVid-10M~\cite{bain2021frozen}, consisting of 60,000 video clips.
+The dataset construction pipeline, illustrated in Fig. \ref{fig:object_dataset_pipeline}, follows these five steps: \textit{(1) Clip Filtering}: Clips with abrupt scene changes are removed using PySceneDetect\footnote{https://github.com/Breakthrough/PySceneDetect}, and sequences with temporal intervals (1–16 frames) are sampled.
+To retain only clips with significant motion, optical flow is computed via MemFlow~\cite{dong2024memflow}, and the bottom 25\% of clips with low motion scores are filtered out. \textit{(2) Grid-point Tracking}: For each filtered clip, we place a $16 \times 16$ grid on the first frame and track each grid point across the clip using CoTrackerV3~\cite{karaev24cotracker3}. \textit{(3) Dense Trajectory Sampling}: For each trajectory, the average per-frame displacement is computed and normalized by the image diagonal.
 A clip is discarded as camera-dominated if at least 60\% of trajectories exceed 3\% of the diagonal; otherwise, it is retained as object-motion-only.
-Within retained clips, trajectories shorter than the clip-level average length are removed to ensure meaningful object motion. \textbf{(4) Sparse Trajectory Sampling:} From the filtered dense trajectories, 1–8 sparse trajectories are sampled with probability proportional to their length. \textbf{(5) Optical Flow Smoothing:} Optical flow between adjacent frames is computed to encode motion direction and intensity.
-Finally, a Gaussian filter is applied to smooth the sparse trajectory matrix, ensuring stable training.
+Within retained clips, trajectories shorter than the clip-level average length are removed to ensure meaningful object motion. \textit{(4) Sparse Trajectory Sampling}: From the filtered dense trajectories, 1–8 sparse trajectories are sampled with probability proportional to their length. \textit{(5) Optical Flow Smoothing}: Optical flow between adjacent frames encodes motion direction and intensity, and a Gaussian filter is applied to smooth the sparse trajectory matrix for stable training.